uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 This partly disproved the statement "From inside the class, protected methods are accessible just like public methods".
 We were insdie class definition, we were using protected method `dream` as it were a public method, but things went wrong.
 So it's not exactly the same with public method.

-##### 3) protected methods in inheritance hierarchy
+#### 3) protected methods in inheritance hierarchy

 We've discussed private methods under this situation.
-The answer for protected is same.
+The answer for protected methods is same.
 Protected methods are also accessible for the subclasses which inherit from where the protected methods are first defined.

 ### Summary

-We wrote so many examples to verify every statement, some of them are right, some are not.
+We wrote so many examples to verify every statement, some of them are not so accurate.
 But the purpose of this post is not to disprove any statement.
 The real purpose is to better understand public, protected and private method.
 At first we might easily mess up the rules, and it seems we have so many details to remember or to notice.
 But when we step out of all the details and syntax, we just need to be aware of several main points:

 - What is the exactly meaning of inside/outside class definition?
+  - the more accurate description is inside current class and its subclasses's class definition.
 - **Context** and **`self`** is the core to understand.
   - for public methods: no matter inside or outside class definition, we can invoke public methods by sending it to right objects.
   - for protected methods, they are accessible when: